m-rejdych/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 This is a project of simple Tic Tac Toe game made for one of The Odin Project course's purposes.
+The app is made with plain HTML, CSS and JavaScript.
+Here is a direct link to th project: https://www.theodinproject.com/lessons/tic-tac-toe-javascript